Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/1 get started/3 Get Started.md

 ### Setting Up Workspace

-Once you have been registered with Asemic, you will need to setup a workspace.
+Once you have been registered with Asemic, you will have a workspace and a starting project set up.

 Workspace can contain multiple projects, and each project is an indepented entity, containing datasets of a single product.
 (At the moment, workspace and project will be set for you during onboarding)

 You can access projects list by going to `Settings -> Projects` in Asemic UI.
 We need to setup several things here.
-First, setup connection to your warehouse by clicking create connection.

-### Setting Up Connection

-#### Big Query

-To connect Asemic to your BigQuery database, you need to create a service account with the following roles:

-- **BigQuery Data Viewer**
-- **BigQuery Job User**
-- **BigQuery Data Editor** (for the dedicated dataset where the data model will be created)

-> For detailed instructions on creating a service account, please refer to [Google's support documentation](https://support.google.com/a/answer/7378726).

-Once you have your service account key, you need to base64 encode it (you can use an online utility like https://www.base64encode.org/ for that, or doing it in terminal).
-Then will gcp project id and base64 encoded service account key in create connection popup.
-Before submitting, make sure test connection button says it can connect succesfully.

-After connecting to database, take note of API ID found in projects list.
-This will be your identifier when working with asemic-cli , the tool for managing your asemic semantic layer.

-Finally, go to `setting/profile` and regenerate API token and store it somewhere safe.
-This will be your secret key asemic-cli authorization.

-> Note: it is recommended to store your semantic layer config on version control, to facilitate collaboration.
-If using github, you can check the asemic demo example: https://github.com/Bedrock-Data-Project/bedrock-demo
-This repo uses github actions for automatic validation of pull requests, automatic push on merge to main branch and workflow for backfilling the entity model.

-#### Not Using Big Query?

-Don't worry, we support almost all data warehouses with standard SQL interface.
-Check [Connecting Data Sources](../4%20advanced%20topics/1%20Connecting%20Data%20Sources.md) for more examples.
+> TODO get token from here

 ## Asemic CLI Installation